Second presidency of Donald Trump: Venezuela

+On January 3, 2026, the United States launched airstrikes in Venezuela, capturing Venezuelan president Nicolás Maduro and his wife, and resulting in an estimated 80 casualties, including Maduro's personal guard, military personnel, and civilians.
+The airstrike was done without congressional awareness or authorization, resulting in criticism from media and a number of congressmen.
+Maduro and his wife were arraigned in a Manhattan federal court on 5, January 2026.
+Both pleaded not guilty to a number of drug trafficking charges.
+Followed by a purge of Maduro-era loyalists from the Venezuelan government, which was taken over by Delcy Rodríguez.
+Since 2026, Venezuela has been a de facto puppet state of the United States.
+The Trump administration, primarily through U.S. Secretary of State Marco Rubio, maintains control over its domestic finances, foreign policy, government appointments, revenues, and oil reserves.

 Europe

 Trump has emphasized good relations with Finland, especially with the "icebreaker trade" in October 2025.
-Trump with Finnish President Alexander Stubb at the Oval Office.
+He met with Finnish president Alexander Stubb at the Oval Office.

 NATO spending

 The Trump administration has argued that European nations should contribute more to their own defense while the U.S. focuses on China.
 During his 2024 campaign, he said he would not defend NATO allies if they did not meet the alliance's spending target of 2% of GDP on defense, and that he would "encourage" Russia to "do whatever the hell they want".
 Trump officials privately expressed contempt for European "freeloading";.
 Trump's policies and rhetoric accelerated an ongoing European rearmament.
 Trump called Poland, which exceeds the NATO defense spending target, "one of the best groups of people I have ever met".

 Vice President JD Vance

 Trump's administration has also expressed cultural disagreement with Europe and the European Union: in a speech at the 61st Munich Security Conference, Vice President Vance criticized European policies on free speech and democratic values, and accused European leaders of suppressing dissenting views on issues such as immigration.
 Vance also expressed support for lifting restrictions on the Alternative for Germany, a far-right German political party.